rds1983/RobotGame/README.md

 ![image](https://github.com/user-attachments/assets/312c7399-f7e3-478c-967d-db9f30f2841f)
 The port doesn't use Content Pipeline, but loads all assets in raw form using [XNAssets](https://github.com/rds1983/XNAssets).
 All game 3d models are loaded from glb.

+## Building From Source Code for MonoGame
+Open either RobotGame.MonoGame.WindowsDX.sln or RobotGame.MonoGame.DesktopGL.sln in the IDE and run.
+Post screen effects don't work correctly in MG, hence they were turned off.

 ## Building From Source Code for FNA

 Clone following repos in one folder: